giejay/Immich-Android-TV/README.md

 This Android TV app will allow you to view those uploaded photos and videos.
 Current features include:

+- Sign in by phone (see: https://github.com/giejay/Immich-Android-TV-Authentication)
-- Login screen to set hostname + API key
+- Sign in by hostname + API key
 - Demo environment if you want to try it before adding credentials
 - Album fetching + Lazy loading
 - Photos/Videos in Album fetching + Lazy loading